-- (k) On March 25, 2020, the Corporation issued an aggregate of 3,492,000 Common Shares of the Corporation valued at a market close price of \$0.325 per share satisfying the third tranche issuable under the Cassiar Gold Option Agreement. - (1) On April 27, 2020, the Corporation closed on a non-brokered private placement of 714,300 units of the Corporation at a purchase price of \$0.35 per unit for aggregate proceeds of \$250,005.
-Each unit consists of one common share of the Corporation and one common share purchase warrant of the Corporation.
-Each whole warrant will be exercisable by the holder at a price of \$0.60 per warrant for a period of two years from April 27, 2020, subject to accelerated expiry, if the 20-day Volume Weighted Average Price of the Common Shares on the TSX-V exceeds \$1.00 per Common Share.
+(c) On March 25, 2020, the Corporation issued an aggregate of 3,492,000 Common Shares of the Corporation valued at a market close price of \$0.325 per Common Share satisfying the third tranche issuable under the Cassiar Gold Option Agreement.

+(d) On April 27, 2020, the Corporation closed on a non-brokered private placement of 714,300 units of the Corporation at a purchase price of \$0.35 per unit for aggregate proceeds of \$250,005.
+Each unit consists of one Common Share and one common share purchase warrant of the Corporation.
+Each whole warrant will be exercisable by the holder at a price of \$0.60 per warrant for a period of two years from April 28, 2020, subject to accelerated expiry, if the 20-day Volume Weighted Average Price of the Common Shares on the TSXV exceeds \$1.00 per Common Share.